Mitchellpkt/tree-analysis/README.md

 By removing transaction labels we can automatically detect intertransaction and intratransaction DBO relationships in a single pass.
 ### Scalability

-If R is the number of rings on the blockchain, to make each pairwise comparison we would naively expect to do R^2 checks
+If `R` is the number of rings on the blockchain, to make each pairwise comparison we would naively expect to do `R^2` checks

 However, we do not need to check along the diagonal of the matrix, because a ring cannot be a DBO ring pair with itself.
-So we can reduce the number of checks to R^2 - R
+So we can reduce the number of checks to `R^2 - R`

 Furthermore, because ring xor is symmetric, we only need to look at the upper triangle of the matrix!
-This brings us down to (R^2-R)/2 checks.
+This brings us down to `(R^2 - R) / 2` checks.

 Also, because sets with different sizes cannot produce a DBO ring pair, we can reduce the number of checks by only comparing rings of the same size.
-So consider the set of rings sized 11 (R11) and the set of ring sized 16 (R16).
-We only need to check `1/2(R11^2 - R11 + R16^2 - R16)` which is much less than `1/2(R^2 - R)`
+So consider the set of rings sized 11 (`R11`) and the set of ring sized 16 (`R16`).
+We only need to check `(R11^2 - R11 + R16^2 - R16) / 2` which is much less than `(R^2 - R) / 2`

 This process is "embarrassingly parallel", and this library implements CPU multithreading.